-Schools face more strikes after pay deal rejected by fouth union
+Schools face more strikes after pay deal rejected by fourth union

 The National Association of Head Teachers (NAHT) and the Association of School and College Leaders (ASCL) also rejected the government’s pay offer.

-Dr Patrick Roach, NASUWT general secretary, speaking at the union’s annual conference in Glasgow on Saturday, urged education secretary Gillian Keegan to get back around the table with unions.
+Dr Patrick Roach, the NASUWT general secretary, speaking at the union’s annual conference in Glasgow yesterday urged education secretary Gillian Keegan to get back around the table with unions.

 He said: “Today the NASUWT is putting the secretary of state for education on notice of our intention to ballot our members for industrial action.